A supermartingale argument for characterizing the Functional Hill process weak law for small parameters: Application to extreme value theory

 \subsection{Statistical tests}

 In this subsection, we show how $G_{\infty }$\ may be used to test the null hypothesis that $F\in D(G_{-\gamma }).$ The following approximation is used in the sequel.

-For testing the null hypothesis that $F\in D(G_{-\gamma})$, we compute the p-values for the models as described in Table \ref{table1}.
-The first seven d.f.s are in the Weibull domain with the standard one being for $\gamma=1$ and the remaining six, a shift of order $(1+u^q)$ is included in order to assess the impact of the perturbation, especially that of exponent $q$.
+For testing the null hypothesis that $F\in D(G_{-\gamma})$, we compute the p-values for the seven models with $\gamma=1$, as described in Table \ref{table1}.
+The first corresponds to the \textit{pure model} for which $p(u)=b(u)=0, u\in (0,1)$.
+In the remaining six others, a shift of order $(1+u^q)$ is included in order to assess the impact of the perturbation, especially that of exponent $q$.
 We use $n=300$ and $k=200$.
-The conclusions that transpired are as follow: (i) the pure model is accepted with large p-values around $68\%$, (ii) for a shift parameter $q$ less than $ 5$, the model is accepted for $6\leq q \leq 9$, and rejected for $1\leq q \leq 5$; and (iii) the exponential and Pareto distributions are rejected as expected.
+The conclusions that transpired are as follow: (i) the pure model is accepted with a large p-value around $68\%$, (ii) the models Weibull 2 up to Weibull 6, which correspond to shift parameters $q \in\{6, 7, 8, 9\}$, are accepted with $p$-values at least greater than $10.4\%$; and (iii) the Weibull 6 and Weibull 7 models, corresponding to shift parameters $q=4$ and $q=5$, and the exponential and Pareto models are rejected.
 This is reasonable since, as we pointed out earlier, the convergence depends on the functions $b$ and $p$ in $(\ref{repweib})$ that are given by $p(u)=0$ and $b(u)=-qu^q(1+u^q)^{-1}$ and $c=1$.